ktenzer/openshift-on-openstack-123/README.md

 # Pre-requisites
 * Working OpenStack deployment.
 Tested is OpenStack Pike (12) using RDO.
-* RHEL or CentOS 7 image.
+* RHEL 7 image.
 Tested is RHEL 7.4.
 * An openstack ssh key for accessing instances.
 * Properly configured security group that allows ICMP and ssh at minimum.
 * A pre-configured provider network with at least three available floating ips.
+* Flavors configured for master, infra and app nodes.
 * A router that has the provider network configured as a gateway.
 * Properly configured cinder and nova storage.